The Definitive Guide to Video Streaming Technology in 2022

 The HTML5 video player has since become the industry standard.
 This video player was founded by Apple to support mobile video streaming.
 The HTML5 video player is supported on pretty much any internet-enabled device thinkable, including smartphones, tablets, smart TVs, and gaming consoles.
 HTML5 is also compatible with most browsers and operating systems.

-In addition to ultra-compatibility, the HTML5 video player is very secure and easily customizable.
+In addition to ultra-compatibility, HTML5 video players are very secure and easily customizable.
 Since it has so many benefits for broadcasters, HTML5 is the standard for most live streaming platforms.

 A content delivery network (CDN) is a series of servers that are strategically placed over a geographic region to deliver high-quality content to locations that are remote from the stream’s source.